databrew/bohemiase/README.md

 backup_central('path/to/file/to/save/dump.zip')
 ```

 ### Storage and backups

 Retrieving data (above) is important.
 But once retrieved, data must also be stored.
 The `save_to_aws()` function handles this, both for (a) full dump zip files and (b) specific R files.

+#### Retrieve data from AWS

+Retrieving data from Central is slow.
+For most analytical and reporting purposes, retrieving data from AWS S3 is faster and simpler.
+In order to do this, use the `retrieve_data_from_aws()` function.
+If a `fid` is specified, it will return the most recent snapshot of data for that form ID; if it is not specified, it will return a list of _all_ dataframes, always using the most recent snapshot of data.

+## Where are these functions actually used?

+In the `bohemia` repo at `pipeline`.